Prerequisites of this guide

 Then after another reboot, you receive a Welcome screen, followed by some “please hold” prompts.

 Once it is all done getting a few things ready, you will be logged in and land on your new Windows 11 desktop!

 I completed this upgrade process back in October 2021, and have been able to successfully run Windows Update every day automatically.
-Since this install method is technically a hack, the update support may end one day, suddenly and abruptly, but as of the writing of this post (December 2021), it is still accepting updates.
+Since this install method is technically a hack, the update support may suddenly end one day, but as of the writing of this post (December 2021), it is still accepting updates.

 Windows Update is still functioning correctly.